patrickhousley/angular-inversify/README.md

 # AngularInversifyPoc

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.2.4.
+This is a POC of how to use an InversifyJS container within an Angular application.

 ## Development server